circlethepi/music-models/README.md

 * **output: pcr |** list of integers: pitch class representation of note(s) - integers in base 12

 ### function: key_signature_mapping
-adds accidentals; maps a melody to its keymap
+adds accidentals to a melody; maps a melody to its keymap
 * **input: music |** str: stripped and expanded music; output from expand_music
 * **input: keymap |** dict: a key_length.song_key.keymap
 * **output: converted |** str: music with accidentals to match the keymap

 ### class: pre_song
-essentially a tune object from ajkabc.
-Called pre-song as it is a pre-processing song before we use it.
+essentially a tune object from sjkabc.
+Called pre-song as it is a pre-pre-processing song before we use it.
 Has properties as defined by the header lines in abc content and song content that has not been modified.

 ### class: post_song
-processed song with the information that we want
+processed song with the information that we want for analysis
 * **input: pre_song |** a pre_song object
 ---
 #### properties